Mike Bullen: 1998–2003

 In 1999, Cold Feet was adapted into a series of the same name for American network NBC.
 He wrote the screenplay for one of the pilot episodes.
 At the same time, NBC and Granada Entertainment USA commissioned a pilot script from Bullen entitled Small Beer, which centred on a group of people who take over a microbrewery in the north-western United States.

 The third series of Cold Feet (2000) was extended from six to eight episodes by ITV.
 Bullen believed that the production team had covered all potential storylines in the first two series, so declined to write any more episodes.
 A team of five writers was hired by Granada Television, overseen by Bullen as a co-executive producer.
-Four out of the five writers left the team due to their scripts not being appropriate for the series, leaving only David Nicholls on staff.
-The writing process had made Bullen think twice about not writing and he began thinking about further storylines, such as mid-life crises and IVF.
+Four out of the five writers left the team due to their scripts not being appropriate for the series, leaving only David Nicholls on the staff.
+Writing had made Bullen think twice about not writing and he began thinking about further storylines, such as mid-life crises and IVF.
 The same year, he signed a two-year contract with Granada to develop new projects.
 A fourth series of Cold Feet, also of eight episodes, was commissioned for 2001.
 Bullen announced that he did not want to write a fifth series, and that the fourth would be the last.
 His reasons were that with ITV's proposed commission of up to 20 episodes a year, the series would become like a soap opera.
 The popularity of the fourth series persuaded Bullen to write four more episodes that formed the fifth series in 2003.
 The fifth series won Bullen the Writer of the Year Award at the 2003 British Comedy Awards.

 In 2002, he began developing Life Begins, a one-hour television series.
 The following year he conceived George the Third.
 He moved to Australia in 2002 but continued to work on UK-based series.